Applying for a credit card as a new immigrant to the US

 Still have questions about your credit card options as a new immigrant in the U.S.?
 Here are the answers to some frequently asked questions.

-Be sure to research different lenders and their requirements to see which might be the best fit for you.
+Be sure to research different lenders and their requirements to see which might be best for you.

 As you work on building your credit in the U.S., it could take around six months to establish a credit history and a credit score.
 That’s from the time your credit file is created with the U.S. credit bureaus.
 To establish and maintain a positive credit history, be sure to use credit responsibly.
 That means making bill payments on time, keeping any credit card balances low and not applying for too much credit at once.